Omolola01/tooling/README.md

 #Continuing from previous project
 #Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb
 #ssh into instance
 #Open TCP port 80 on Project-8-apache-lb

+Check jenkins